-- 3.1 Business Regulation forms part of the Communities & Public Protection Service within Communities, Housing and Planning Services.
-The team provides an effective regulatory service for food safety, food standards, and occupational health and safety at work on behalf of Renfrewshire Council, ensuring the Council's statutory responsibilities in these areas are met.
-The objective of the service is to improve the quality and effectiveness of these regulatory activities, and in doing so, ensure public health and safety is maintained. - 3.2 In terms of food law enforcement, Renfrewshire Council is a statutory food authority under the Food Safety Act 1990 for all food and feed businesses within Renfrewshire.
+3.1 Business Regulation forms part of Communities & Public Protection within Communities, Housing and Planning Services.

+- 3.2 The team provide an effective regulatory service for food safety, food standards, and occupational health and safety at work on behalf of Renfrewshire Council, ensuring the Council's statutory responsibilities are met.
+The objective of the service is to improve the quality and effectiveness of these regulatory activities and in doing so, ensure public health and safety are maintained. - 3.3 In terms of food law enforcement, Renfrewshire Council is a statutory food authority under the Food Safety Act 1990 for all food businesses within Renfrewshire.
 The Council is also an enforcing authority in terms of Section 18 of the Health & Safety at Work etc. Act 1974.
-This means that the Service is the enforcing authority for health & safety legislation in certain types of premises within Renfrewshire, determined by the main activity being undertaken at the premises as laid down in the Health and Safety (Enforcing Authority) Regulations 1998. - 3.3 Section 18 of the Health and Safety at Work etc Act 1974 puts a duty on the Health and Safety Executive (HSE) and Local Authorities, as Enforcing Authorities, to make adequate arrangements for enforcement.
-The Section 18 Standard sets out the arrangements that should be put in place to meet this duty. - 3.4 The Business Regulation Service Plan 2018/19 highlights the work undertaken by the Business Regulation Team, the current position with regards to premises (as of 1 April 2018) and the planned and programmed work throughout the year.
+The Service is the enforcing authority for health & safety legislation in certain types of premises within Renfrewshire.
+This is determined by the main activity being undertaken at the premises as laid down in the Health and Safety (Enforcing Authority) Regulations 1998. - 3.4 Section 18 of the Health and Safety at Work etc Act 1974 puts a duty on the HSE and Local Authorities (LAs), as Enforcing Authorities, to make adequate arrangements for enforcement.
+The Section 18 Standard sets out the arrangements that LAs and HSE's Field Operation Directorate should put in place to meet this duty. - 3.5 The Business Plan 2019/20 highlights the work undertaken by the Business Regulation Team, the current position with regards to premises (as of 1 April 2019) and the planned work for the coming year.